 The mission of the SGKJ is to promote research, publications and preservation of Dutch children's and youth's books and catchpenny prints and to enhance knowledge sharing and growth by:

-- publishing the magazine SGKJ-Berichten (three times a year, in Dutch)
+- publishing the magazine SGKJ-Berichten (twice a year, in Dutch);

 Responses and questions are welcome at StichtingGKJ@gmail.com.